prebid/prebid.github.io/dev-docs/modules/weboramaRtdProvider.md

 ### Supported Bidders

-We currently support the following bidder adapters:
+We currently support the following bidder adapters using `First Party Data Support` but using ortb2 keywords `site.content.keywords` and`user.keywords`:

-* SmartADServer SSP
-* PubMatic SSP
 * AppNexus SSP
-* Rubicon SSP

 We also set the bidder (and global, if no specific bidders are set on `sendToBidders`) ortb2 `site.ext.data` and `user.ext.data` sections (as arbitrary data).
 The following bidders may support it, to be sure, check the `First Party Data Support` on the feature list for the particular bidder from [here](https://docs.prebid.org/dev-docs/bidders).